 Growth rate and length-at-age in North Carolina are highly variable for southern flounder (Fitzhugh et al. 1996).
 Juvenile female southern flounder exhibit a higher growth rate than male southern flounder (Midway et al. 2015) and females generally attain a larger maximum size compared to males (Fischer and Thompson 2004).
 In North Carolina, the maximum observed age is older for females at nine years compared to six years for males and maximum observed length was 33 inches TL for females and 20 inches TL for males (Lee et al. 2018).
-Additional information on age and growth of southern flounder can be found in the annual Southern Flounder FMP Update located here: https://deq.nc.gov/about/divisions/marine-fisheries/public-information-and-education/managing-fisheries/fmp.
+More age and growth information is in the annual Southern Flounder FMP Update.